basho-labs/little_riak_book/en/04-operators.md

 then updating the Ring with this new structure.
 This Ring state gets passed between the nodes by means of a *gossip protocol*.

-<h3>Gossip</h3>
+<h3>Gossip and CMD</h3>

-The *gossip protocol* is Riak's method of keeping all nodes current on the state of the Ring.
-If a node goes up or down, that information is propagated to other nodes.
+Riak has two methods of keeping nodes current on the state of the Ring.
+The first, and oldest, is the *gossip protocol*.
+If a node's state in the cluster is altered, information is propagated to other nodes.
 Periodically, nodes will also send their status to a random peer for added consistency.

+A newer method of information exchange in Riak is *cluster metadata* (CMD), which uses a more sophisticated method (plum-tree, DVV consistent state) to pass large amounts of metadata between nodes.
+The superiority of CMD is one of the benefits of using bucket types in Riak 2.0, discussed below.

-Propagating changes in Ring is an asynchronous operation, and can take a couple minutes depending on Ring size.
+In both cases, propagating changes in Ring is an asynchronous operation, and can take a couple minutes depending on Ring size.

 <!-- Transfers will not start while a gossip is in progress. -->